 Genetic Algorithms

-In the Artificial Intelligence (AI) industry, Genetic Algorithms are used to find optimal or near-optimal solutions to problems that are otherwise difficult to solve.
+In the Artificial Intelligence (AI) industry, are used to find optimal or near-optimal solutions to problems that are otherwise difficult to solve.
 Inspired by the principles of evolution, GAs use techniques such as selection, crossover, and mutation to evolve solutions over generations.
 A population of candidate solutions is initially generated, and through iterative processes, the fittest candidates are selected to create new populations.
 This process continues until a satisfactory solution is found, or a predefined condition is met.
 GAs are particularly useful in scenarios where the solution space is vast and traditional methods are inefficient.
 They are applied in various fields such as robotics, finance, engineering, and bioinformatics.

 Genetic Algorithms (GAs) are a type of optimization algorithm that mimics the process of natural selection to solve complex problems.